baileymatthewr/data_structures/pointer_and_dynamic_array/README.md

 use the whole size or you need a greater size there is no single solution.
 The dynamic array benefits from being the exact size you need per the scenario.

+## The Bag Class (with a Dynamic Array)

+In real life bags are used often.
+They generally aren't made exactly the same and there are slight differences in size.
+The dynamic array being used as the underlying structure allows one to get a variable size when used.
+It can also